-Sublists in Word and PDF documentsA common use case for document generation involves producing a document containing one or more lists of items.
+Sublists in generated documentsA common use case for document generation involves producing a document containing one or more lists of items.
 For example, you might create a proposal to a prospect, containing a list of deliverables and a list of dependencies.
 Or you might create a thank-you letter to your donor, containing a list of their cash donations and another list of in-kind donations.

 For example, suppose we need a series of Word documents, one for each of our partner accounts, in which each document contains a list of that partner's recently-closed opportunities.
 Suppose also that the opportunity list must include calculated fields, e.g., the number of product line items associated with that opportunity.
 Below is a rough outline of what the output document might look like.